pramnora/API/README.md

 ## Explanation

-The web, now-a-days, contains many API's...; and, these API's allow programmers to interact with other software.
+The web, now-a-days, contains many API's...; and, these API's allow programmers to 'interact' with other people's/or, company owned software.

-The full extent of the what kinds of interaction is allowed...is decided by the API provider themselves.
+The full extent of the what kinds of 'interaction' is allowed...is decided by the API provider themselves.

+Most API providers will apply certain restrictions on how their API's can be used...

+- what is allowed/or, is not allowed
+- how many users can be running the API all together at once (so as not to clog up their system server/s)
+- etc.

 -----